 I don’t think it was the two-digit times 2-digit number that changed their approaches, but more so the influence of the 25.
 A lot went to double/halving because they could get to 50 and 100 and others used the 100 made of four 25s.
 One student multiplied 40x 25 and subtracted 100 while a few others used the associative property that Tracy had mentioned (4×25) x 9.

 The final problem was 39 x 25.
 Unlike a typical number talk in which I push students to connect to previous responses in route to an answer, I instead asked them to not solve it, but just think about how they would solve the problem.
 After they had their thumbs up with a strategy, I asked them to complete one of the following prompts: “I used the same strategy I had used before because….” or “I used a different strategy in this problem because…” Here are some of their responses…

-My conclusion is the more talking the students do about strategies and reasonings, the more they think about the numbers and what “makes sense” in the solution pathway.
+My conclusion is: the more students talk about their strategies, reasonings, and choices, the more they think about the numbers and what “makes sense” in the solution pathway.
 I think some students definitely get into a comfort zone with a strategy that works for them, and that is ok with me, but I definitely want to expose them to other ideas and things to think about.
 I loved that 25 and 39 influenced their thinking about the way to approach the problems.